 The Council meets four times a year, 10:00 a.m. to 4:00 p.m. at the Department of Health Services building in Madison.

 NOTE: The meeting room is equipped with a Loop assistive listening system.
 Interpreter and real time captioning services will be provided.

 Council for the Deaf and Hard of Hearing Seeks Candidates to Serve:

 Applicants are always invited to apply for appointment to the Council.
 Candidates may serve a 4-year staggered term or serve out a term vacated by a former Council member.
 Deaf, Deaf-Blind and hard of hearing individuals are strongly encouraged to apply.

-If you are interested, please contact Daniel Millikin, Director of the Office for the Deaf and Hard of Hearing, or call 608-284-8224.
-Instructions on how to apply is available on Governor Walker's website.
+If you are interested, please contact Hollie Barnes Spink, DHS liaison to the Council, and the Director of the Office for the Deaf and Hard of Hearing, or call 608-247-5343 (vp).
+Instructions on how to apply are available on Governor Evers' website.